git-bruh/invidious-viewer/README.md

 The instance can be permanently specified in the config file, along with the video playback and closed captions preference.

-The suggested alternative instance is https://invidious.site/ as all the required endpoints are provided.
+The suggested alternative instance is https://invidious.site/ as all the required API endpoints are provided.

 Usage example:
 `invidious --channel "Channel Name" --instance https://invidious.snopyta.org --results 5`